Legend (1985 film): Box office

 Legend grossed $15.5 million in the United States and Canada, and $8.0 million in other territories, for a worldwide total of $23.5 million, against a budget of $25 million.
 In the United States and Canada, it spent its first two weeks at No. 1, of three weeks overall in the Top 10 at the box office.
+In France and Germany it sold, respectively, 765.156 and 160.193 admissions, for an unspecified amount of money.
+In Spain it sold 159.448 admissions during 1985 (for 54.884.813 pesetas), and another 426.484 admissions during 1986 (for 117.322.992 pesetas); through periodical re-issues by its distributor, total gross in that country by the end of the decade amounted to 191.403.315 pesetas (which, at the exchange rate of the time, converted into $1.4M).

 Soundtrack

 Because of the changes in the film from its European and American releases, Legend has two different soundtracks.
 The first, composed, conducted and produced by Jerry Goldsmith, was used for its initial European release and restored in the director's cut edition of the Region 1 DVD release.
 The second soundtrack features music by German electronic artists Tangerine Dream and was used for the initial theatrical and home video releases in the United States.
 This soundtrack also includes songs by Jon Anderson of Yes and Bryan Ferry of Roxy Music.

 The following songs are featured in the European and director's cuts, with lyrics composed by John Bettis (composer of many Carpenters songs) and music by Jerry Goldsmith: